PermanentOrg/infrastructure/README.md

 For Permanent employees: use the AWS access keys associated with the `build` IAM user, not the keys associated with your personal AWS account.

+If a new category of image is being established by a Pull Request then it is possible that automated checks will fail without first manually invoking the `Build Images` Github Action.
+This is because Terraform expects the images to exist in the AMI registry in order to succeed.

 ### Deploy Images

 Images should generally only be deployed using [Terraform Cloud](https://app.terraform.io/app/PermanentOrg/workspaces).
 If you'd like to bring up a single image for a small test, do so using the AWS console.